vishvAsa/AgamaH/AryaH/hinduism/branches/nyAya-vaisheShike/pramA/debate.md

 The truth will win in the end, and it should ideally be clear to all participants at the end of the debate.

+### Reflection on perceptor
+It's of course not 100% fool-proof, but as a common heuristic people judge the perceptor by the quality of the disciple ("शिष्यपापं गुरोर् अपि").

+Eg. One would be doing chinnajIyar disservice if one's defence of his statements were sub-standard.
+(Same holds true for chinnajIyar vis a vis rAmAnuja, and rAmAnuja vis a vis ALvArs).

 ### Allowing saving of face